renakdup/simple-dic/README.md

 ## PSR11 Compatibility
 This Simple DI Container compatible with PSR11 standards ver 2.0, to use it:
-1. Just import PSR11 interfaces in `ServiceContainer.php`
+1. Just import PSR11 interfaces in `Container.php`
 ```
 use Psr\Container\ContainerExceptionInterface;
 use Psr\Container\ContainerInterface;
 use Psr\Container\NotFoundExceptionInterface;
 ```
-2. Remove PSR11 interfaces from the `ServiceContainer.php` file:
+2. Remove PSR11 interfaces from the `Container.php` file:
 ```
 ######## PSR11 2.0 interfaces #########